BackofenLab/RNAProt/README.md

 conda install -c bioconda rnaprot
 ```

-If you are experiencing problems while running `conda install -c bioconda rnaprot` (e.g. conda complaining about conflicting dependencies), the following commands should do the trick:
+If you are experiencing problems while running `conda install -c bioconda rnaprot` (e.g. complaints about conflicting dependencies), the following commands should do the trick:

 ```
 conda config --add bioconda